yagoferrer/map-tools/README.md

 });
 ```
+By default it will load the latest version of Google Maps.
+You can pass a specific version using the `version` option.
+For example: `{version: 3.17}`

 Add a simple HTML tag
 ```html
 <div id="myMap"></div>
 ```
-You can set any other native Map: [options](https://developers.google.com/maps/documentation/javascript/reference#MapOptions), [Full Reference](https://developers.google.com/maps/documentation/javascript/reference#Map).
+You can set any other native Map [Reference](https://developers.google.com/maps/documentation/javascript/reference#Map) option.
 It just works.
-For example you can add:
+For example:
 ```javascript
 {
     disableDoubleClickZoom: true,